-The best option, however, is to bypass the mass produced locks altogether.
+The best option, however, is to bypass mass-produced door locks altogether.
 Typically, locks you'd buy at your typical hardware store won't be as secure as those you'd buy directly from a locksmith or security shop.

 At Holder's Security, we carry Medeco security locks, which require keys cut by special cutting machines.
 These locks are next to impossible to pick, and you'll never find anyone else carrying the same key.
 Additionally, Medeco locks are highly rated to withstand direct impacts and attacks.

-When it's time to replace the locks at your home, come see us at Holder's Security in Tulsa, Oklahoma, or call us at 918-663-8660.
+When it's time to replace the mass-produced door locks in your home, come see us at Holder's Security in Tulsa, Oklahoma, or call us at 918-663-8660.